 Additional Ways to Fund Your Early Childhood Playground

-Purchasing contracts, General Services Administration (GSA) contracts and leasing are more ways to overcome the early childhood playground funding hurdle.
+Purchasing contracts and leasing are more ways to overcome the early childhood playground funding hurdle.

 Any tax-based agency or non-profit 501c can take advantage of buying cooperatives and expedite and simplify the purchasing process.
 These contracts are nationwide government-procurement services that establish competitively priced contracts for goods and services, including playground equipment for childcare programs and preschools, with the assurance that all contracts have been awarded through a competitive, public bidding process that is compliant with state bidding statutes.

 It’s an easy-to-use, no cost service and you can enroll by completing a short registration process.
 Once enrolled, you can purchase Landscape Structures’ playground equipment at a great price through any of our contracts including HGACBuy, National Association of State Procurements Officials (NASPO), National Cooperative Purchasing Alliance (NCPA), National Joints Powers Alliance® (NJPA), The Cooperative Purchasing Network® (TCPN) or The Interlocal Purchasing System (TIPS/TAPs).
 Contact us to learn how you can take advantage of purchasing contracts.

 We've aligned with National Cooperative Leasing, to provide early childhood programs with efficient financing solutions for playground equipment.
 With lease-purchase options, you can build your preschool and toddler playground today and fund it over time.
 Learn more about the attractive rates and simple process.